 There is nothing like the boss that announces cutbacks and then shows up with a new Porsche.
-Making money is fine and there is nothing wrong with it.
-But getting over on others who suffer so that you can get ahead in a disproportionate way is not motivating.
-Remember your 18th century history lessons: If you find yourself saying, "Let them eat cake," you might want to rethink your management style.
+Making money is fine, and there is nothing wrong with it.
+But getting over on others who suffer so that you can get ahead disproportionately is not motivating.
+Remember your 18th-century history lessons: If you find yourself saying, “Let them eat cake,” you might want to rethink your management style.

 There is a natural human tendency for folks to feel (or gossip) that “employee X doesn’t work as hard as employee Y.” While some of this may be true (and should be addressed from a performance standpoint), there are honest misunderstandings that arise when staff members don’t understand your organizational chart or the responsibilities that go along with different positions.
 Eliminating bad work behavior and changing it into good behavior is important but just as important is letting everyone know the big picture so that different work requirements and styles (if appropriate) can be understood as part of the broader vision.

 Having self-esteem is important in decision-making.
 However, starting from the point of view that you can never fail or that all your ideas are gold is just plain unrealistic and foolhardy.
 Pride can also take the form of hubris.
 If you find yourself identifying closely with the management team on “The Office,” it’s time for a bit of self-reflection.

 What is the difference between business passion and business lust?
 If business passion is inspiration and excitement for what you do and can do in the future, business lust is conquest without care of consequences.
 It’s good to do a self-check-in to make sure that power isn’t your motivating factor as a leader, but that you’re motivated by commitment to a greater goal for the organization.
 I love to hire people with passion for what they do.
 I avoid hiring people who are motivated by personal lusts.